-One of the main distinctions that help define western versus eastern medicine is that the western approach tends to focus on diagnosing and treating a specific disease based on the patient’s symptoms.
+One of the main difference between western and eastern medicine is that the western approach tends to focus on diagnosing and treating a specific disease based on the patient’s symptoms.
 Eastern medicine also considers a patient’s symptoms but it diagnoses their energy or chi which represents their health as a whole.
 In that sense, eastern medicine is a more holistic type of treatment while western medicine is more targeted toward healing certain illnesses.

 Eastern medical practices like acupuncture are meant to address physical and emotional imbalances within the body in order to restore the patient’s chi and promote healing.
 Treatments through eastern medicine are usually through the use of herbs, acupuncture, nutrition or massage.
 Western medicine tends to address symptoms through the use of pharmaceuticals, physical therapy, surgery or psychological counseling.